SSO Group Mapping

 Automatically translated

-With Group Mappings, owners and admins can link groups from their identity provider (IdP) to the organizations and roles in DeepCloud.
-In this way, the assignment of SSO users to the DeepCloud organisations can be managed centrally in the IdP instead of having to do this manually in DeepCloud.
-This simplifies user administration and increases consistency and security.
+With Group Mappings, owners and admins can link groups from their identity provider (IdP) to organizations, roles, and groups in DeepCloud.
+This allows the assignment of SSO users to DeepCloud organizations, roles, and groups to be managed centrally in the IdP instead of manually in DeepCloud.
+This simplifies user management and increases consistency and security.

-Group mappings allow you to connect groups from your IdP to the corresponding organizations and roles in DeepCloud.
-When an SSO user logs in, DeepCloud automatically assigns the configured organisations and roles that have been assigned to the user’s security groups.
+Group Mappings connect your IdP groups with the corresponding organizations, roles, and groups in DeepCloud.
+When an SSO user signs in, DeepCloud automatically assigns the organizations, roles, and groups that match the user’s security groups in the IdP.

-Before you can set up Group Mappings in DeepCloud, your IdP must be configured to transmit users’ group information during SSO authentication.
+To use Group Mappings, your IdP must be configured to send user group information during SSO authentication.

 Prerequisites